FILING Review

 3. I received a discrepancy notice on a 1609-B filing that states there may be a missing filing.
 How do I resolve the discrepancy if our Agency was not the licensee of record for the missing policy term?

-4. I received a discrepancy notice for a 1610-A filing and, after review, I agree that it does not meet 3 of 6 requirements.
+4. I received a discrepancy notice for a 1610-A filing and, after review, I agree that it does not meet the requirements.
 What filing type should I use?

 5. Is a diligent search required for a 1610-A filing type?